 Happy New Year Blog friends!
 For a number of years now, I’ve been cooking black eyed peas for New Year’s Day dinner.
 Last year, I made them into a tart with a brown rice crust. (see link at the bottom of the page) Eating black eyed peas on New Year’s Day is thought to bring prosperity.
-It’s not that I’m really superstitious, it’s just that it’s a very old tradition and I’m fascinated by the history of food
+It’s not that I’m really superstitious, it’s just that it’s a very old tradition and I’m fascinated by the history of food.

 Black eyed peas are also an inexpensive, healthy protein that is high in calcium, vitamin A and folic acid.
 Since I can no longer eat dairy products, finding non animal foods high in calcium is important.